• 2009 MPSF Coach of the Year

-Ring's 2012 squad finished with a 9-19 overall record and placed ninth in the MPSF with a 6-16 mark, narrowly missing a berth in the eight-team league tournament.
-UCSD recorded upsets over No. 3 UCLA, No. 9 Long Beach State, No. 11 Hawai'i, No. 12 UC Santa Barbara and No. 13 Cal State Northridge.
-The team strung together an unprecedented five-match win streak in league play, three of those victories coming on the road.
+The 2012 squad finished with a 9-19 overall record and sat ninth in the MPSF with a 6-16 mark, narrowly missing its first berth in the eight-team league tournament.
+UCSD recorded upsets over No. 3 UCLA, No. 9 Long Beach State, No. 11 Hawai'i, No. 12 UC Santa Barbara and No. 13 CSUN.
+The team strung together an unprecedented five-match win streak in league play late in the season, with three coming on the road.
 For the second straight year, the Tritons climbed to as high as No. 11 in the AVCA national poll.

 Outside hitter Carl Eberts and libero Chase Frishman earned All-MPSF honorable mention.
-Outside hitter Vaun Lennon was tabbed the AVCA National Player of the Week in early April, becoming the second Triton to garner that distinction in the history of the program.
+Outside hitter Vaun Lennon was tabbed the AVCA National Player of the Week in early April, becoming the third Triton to garner that distinction in the history of the program.
 Additionally, six players were named MPSF All-Academic in 2012.

 On March 24, 2011, UCSD hosted third-ranked Ohio State and took a four-set victory over the Buckeyes, who went on to win the national championship.